iikare/dz60arrow/README.md

 # dz60arrow
-Custom 60% layout with inbuilt arrow keys, ditching RAlt, Menu, RWin, and potentially RShift in a later revision.
+Custom 60% layout for DZ60 PCB with inbuilt arrow keys, ditching RAlt, Menu, RWin, and potentially RShift in a later revision.

 # Layout
-(/layout.png)
+(layout.png)

 # Build
 To build with QMK, copy `/keyboards` into QMK directory, then run